 You’re upset.
 It’s understandable.
 However, the calmer you remain, the more likely you are to get calm service.
 Storming out of the airport can make you a “no-show” for the flight.
 That means you won’t be eligible for a no-fee rebooking.
 This leads us into our next point.

 Say please and thank you.
 Identify with the agent: “I know this isn’t your fault but I’m sure you can understand that I’m upset.
 How can you help me?”
 Speak in a way that makes them want to give you a positive answer.
 Ask politely for items like credits and meal vouchers.

 Do not use the vouchers to drink.

-Hopefully, you’re not “partying” at the bar while traveling with your kids, but we’ve all seen nervous, stressed folks add alcohol to the mix and end up too drunk to board when the flight is ready to leave.
-Claire infamously teetered on the edge of this mistake on Modern Family.
+Hopefully, you’re not “partying” at the bar while traveling with your kids, but we’ve all seen nervous, stressed folks add alcohol to the mix during airport delays and end up too drunk to board when the flight is ready to leave.
+Claire, a character in the TV show “Modern Family,” infamously teetered on the edge of this mistake in one episode.

 Repeat after me: There is nothing I can do.

 Many travelers stress out when delays happen.
 This is natural.
 The reality is that there is not much you can do.
 Accepting this and reminding yourself that you will get there at some point can help your mental state.

 Multitask in line.

 Flights delays stack up.
 The gate agents get swamped.
 If you are standing in a long line, be on your phone to the airline’s 800 number while you wait.
 Then get assistance from whoever is available first.

 Have Twitter?
 Find the airlines’ customer service Twitter handle and tweet them.
 I’ve had WAY faster responses by doing this.
 They’ll ask you to private message your confirmation code.
 You can often make all necessary changes without ever talking to a human.